Philippa Spurway Interior Architect

 We needed a much smaller digger to carefully excavate the area where the top garden wall will be built.

-What makes this work even harder is they are working right next to the road above the villa, so they must not excavate any of the road itself.
+What makes this work even more challenging is that they are working right next to the road above the villa, so they must avoid excavating any part of the road itself.

 06A9B221-8476-465E-9380-3903C6FAB2D8_1_201_a